 Summer 2011 and 2012 I was a TA at the Summer Science Program (SSP), an intensive, five-week residential program for advanced high school students.
 I took responsibility for the programming component of the curriculum.
 I designed assignments, held review sessions, and graded most of the programming homework.
 In 2013, I was a consultant to SSP, creating a new set of introductory programming lectures, and restructuring and rewriting the assignments.

-Since Summer 2014 I have been an adjunct programming instructor for SSP, overseeing the programming curriculum at the New Mexico campus.
+Every Summer since 2014 I have been an adjunct programming instructor for SSP, overseeing the programming curriculum at the New Mexico campus.

 Aaron Bauer, Jeff Flatten, Zoran Popović, Analysis of problem-solving behavior in open-ended scientific-discovery game challenges, in Proceedings of the Conference on Educational Data Mining (EDM 2017). [pdf]